hayleynondorf/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the context of coding, this means that a well-designed and easily understandable solution is often more valuable than a complex, intricate one.
 Strive to write clean, concise code that others (and your future self) can read and maintain effortlessly.
 Optimize for readability and modularity over premature optimization, as it fosters collaboration, reduces bugs, and enhances long-term adaptability of your software."

+# 2024-01-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering; remember that the code you write today might be read, understood, and modified by others tomorrow.
+It's not just about making it work but also about making it easy to understand and adapt for future needs."

+In practice, this means:
+1. Write modular code that follows the Single Responsibility Principle.
+2. Use clear, concise variable names and comments to aid comprehension.
+3. Optimize for readability and structure over short-term optimizations.
+4. Continuously refactor to remove technical debt and improve clarity.
+5. Embrace testing as a tool for ensuring both correctness and simplicity in your solutions."